Gareth Emery: DJ Mag controversy

-Between 2006 and 2013 Gareth Emery ranked in DJ Mag's Top 50 DJs in the world, peaking at No. 7 in 2010.
-However, in 2013, he publicly denounced the poll due to the huge marketing budgets involved, asking fans no longer to vote for him, and donated his marketing budget to charity instead:"So here's an alternative Top 100 message: Don't vote for me.
-Seriously, when you buy a ticket to see me in a club, I consider that a vote.
-When you blast my music in your car, or share it on Facebook, or tell your friends about it, that's a vote too.
-Those votes, and the amazing support you've shown over the last year, is what matters to me."This move was covered by many dance music blogs.
+Between 2006 and 2013 Emery ranked in DJ Mag's Top 50 DJs in the world, peaking at No. 7 in 2010.
+However, in 2013, he publicly denounced the poll due to the huge marketing budgets involved, asking fans no longer to vote for him, and donated his marketing budget to charity instead:

+This move was covered by many dance music blogs.